FriendsOfPHP/Sismo/README.rst

     $ php sismo.php build --verbose

 If a build fails, Sismo will send notifications.
+Use the ``output`` command to see the latest build output of a project:

+    $ php sismo.php output twig

-You can also check the build output from the web interface:
+If you have configured Sismo to be accessible from the web interface, you can also check the build outputs there:

 .. image:: http://sismo-project.org/images/sismo-project.png